KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     Map widget example.

-In the *Data* section the user can add and remove layers, set the format of a spatial attribute to use and specify the attributes to display on the map and on the detail popup.
+Unlike the most of the widgets that have a *Data* section for data configuration here we find the *Layer* section where the user can add and remove layers, set the format of a spatial attribute to use and specify the attributes to display on the map and on the detail popup.

     .. figure:: media/image104.png